Q: Why do I need to add First Rate Property Management to my hazard insurance policy as an additional insured?

 Q: Why isn't it a good idea to leave my personal property at my own home?

 A: There just isn't a good way to protect your personal property nor is there a good way to prove whether the tenant damaged it or not.
 In most cases the tenants would prefer not to have your personal property at the house as it takes away room to store their own property.
 Additionally, the tenants don't want to be responsible for the property owner's personal property nor do they want to be concerned that the property owner will someday come to the house without notice to check or collect their personal property.

 A: We’re sorry, but First Rate Property Management does not have the expertise in managing furnished homes.
 We’d be happy to refer you to a property manager in the area that does.

-Q: Do I need to finish repairs before you start showing it?h4>
+Q: Do I need to finish repairs before you start showing my rental unit?

 A: We’ll start showing the property as soon as we have the property under contract.
 But you know the old saying, “first impressions are lasting impressions”.
 The better the property looks, the better the chances of it renting out.
 We’ll do our best to help them imagine what it will look like once completed, but the truth is, you’ll want to get the repairs done as soon as possible and not be disappointed if no one does an application until the work is complete.